-We are responsible for expressing an independent opinion on the financial statements and non-financial performance information and reporting that opinion to you based on our audit.
-Our responsibility arises from section 15 of the Public Audit Act 2001 and the Crown Entities Act 2004.
+We are responsible for expressing an independent opinion on the financial statements and the performance information and reporting that opinion to you based on our audit.
+Our responsibility arises from section 15 of the Public Audit Act 2001.

 Independence

 When carrying out the audit, we followed the independence requirements of the Auditor-General, which incorporate the independence requirements of the External Reporting Board.